matkosoric/Netflix-Recommendation-System/README.md

 Trained ALS model is located under /src/main/resources/model.
 It's RMSE is 0.8904.
 I withheld preprocessed data from the intermediate steps in accordance with Netflix's official instruction not to redistribute the data.
+Training data set has slightly over 100 million instances.
+Probe data set has about 1.4 million records, while qualifying data set has about 2.8 million records.
+Uncompressed training data set is 2.6 GB.

-Next steps would be to use model on qualifying data set, or to enrich data with additional features, like genre.
+Next steps would be to use model on qualifying data set, to enrich data with additional features, like genre, or to use ensemble methods.

 [Netflix prize - Official page](https://www.netflixprize.com/)